Parent page: Schematic Objects

 This method of editing allows you to select a placed IEEE symbol object directly in the workspace and change its location or orientation, graphically.
 IEEE symbols are fixed with respect to their shape and can be resized only through use of the relevant keyboard shortcuts.
 As such, editing handles are not available when the IEEE symbol object is selected:

 The following methods of non-graphical editing are available:

-This method of editing uses the associated IEEE Symbol dialog and the Properties panel mode to modify the properties of an IEEE Symbol object.
+This method of editing uses the IEEE Symbol dialog to modify the properties of an IEEE symbol object.

-The SCHLIB List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
-Used in conjunction with appropriate filtering - by using the SCHLIB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.
+The SCHLIB List panel allows the designer to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
+Used in conjunction with appropriate filtering - by using the SCHLIB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing the designer to target and edit multiple design objects with greater accuracy and efficiency.